 As of today, there is no cure for HIV.
 But the disease can be managed with the right and proper medical care and treatment.

-HIV can be managed through treatments that are made up of “a combination of three or more antiretroviral (ARV) drugs.”
-Those who undergo antiretroviral therapy (ART) are not cured of HIV, but ART can help strengthen an individual’s immune system and ability to fight off infections.
+HIV can be managed through treatments called antiretroviral drugs, which stop the virus from replicating in the body. ” Those who undergo antiretroviral therapy (ART) are not cured of HIV, but ART can help strengthen an individual’s immune system and ability to fight off infections.

 Symptoms and signs can vary